spring-projects/spring-petclinic/readme.txt

 Notes on enabling Log4J:
  - Log4J is disabled by default due to issues with JBoss.
  - Uncomment the Log4J listener in "WEB-INF/web.xml" to enable logging.

+Notes on service static resources:
+ - Most web containers provide a 'default' servlet for serving static resources; Petclinic relies on it for its images.
+ - On containers without such a mapping (ex: GlassFish), uncomment the 'default' declaration in "WEB-INF/web.xml".

 ==========================================================================
 === JPA on Tomcat